Liberal democracy: Health and human development

-Several health indicators (life expectancy and infant and maternal mortality) have a stronger and more significant association with democracy than they have with GDP per capita, rise of the public sector or income inequality.

-In the post-communist nations, after an initial decline those that are the most democratic have achieved the greatest gains in life expectancy.
+Democracy correlates with a higher score on the Human Development Index and a lower score on the human poverty index.
+Several health indicators, most notably life expectancy and infant and maternal mortality, have a stronger and more significant association with democracy than they have with GDP per capita, rise of the public sector or income inequality.
+In the post-Communist states, the countries that have achieved the greatest gains in life expectancy since the end of the post-Communist economic crash have been the ones that are most democratic.